Cameron Walker-Wright

-Cameron Alexander Francis Walker-Wright (born April 24, 1989) professionally known as Cameron Walker, is a singer, songwriter, producer, and artist from Southport, Connecticut.
-He is currently in the band Twin XL along with John Gomez and Stephen Gomez.
+Cameron Alexander Francis Walker-Wright (born April 24, 1989), professionally known as Cameron Walker, is a singer, songwriter, producer, and artist from Southport, Connecticut.
+He is currently in the supergroup band Twin XL along with John Gomez and Stephen Gomez.

 He is currently based in Los Angeles, CA and has written songs for bands and artists such as Lindsey Stirling, All Time Low, Sabrina Carpenter, The Ready Set, among many others.
 He is also known from the band Weatherstar.

 Cameron has composed music for brands such as Apple, T-Mobile, Victoria's Secret, Sleepy's and other brands.
 In addition, he has composed music for networks such as NBC, ABC, ESPN, among many others.